Young Adult Court

 YAC justice partners conference weekly before court to discuss individual cases and coordinate responses.
-Participants regularly appear before the YAC Judge to evaluate their progress and are either rewarded or face admonishments for specific behaviors to maintain a close feedback loop between action and reward/response.
+Participants then regularly appear before the YAC Judge to evaluate their progress, and are either rewarded or face admonishments for specific behaviors to maintain a close feedback loop between action and reward/response.
 Frequency of court appearances is reduced as participants demonstrate stability and engagement.

 Depending on the individual’s progress, a participant may spend between 2-5 months on each phase, with the entire program lasting 12-18 months.
 Graduation from YAC provides participants with the ability to have clean or reduced criminal records, depending on their case.